Portable-Network-Archive/Portable-Network-Archive-Specification/file_structure/index.md

 **Private bit: bit 5 of second byte**

 0 (uppercase) = public, 1 (lowercase) = private.
-A public chunk is one that is part of the PNA specification or is registered in the list of PNA special-purpose public chunk types.
+A public chunk is one that is part of PNA specification or is registered in the list of PNA special-purpose public chunk types.
 Applications can also define private (unregistered) chunks for their own purposes.
 The names of private chunks must have a lowercase second letter, while public chunks will always be assigned names with uppercase second letters.
 Note that decoders do not need to test the private-chunk property bit, since it has no functional significance; it is simply an administrative convenience to ensure that public and private chunk names will not conflict.
-See [Additional chunk types](../chunk_specifications/index.md#44-additional-chunk-types), and Recommendations for Encoders: [Use of private chunks]().
+See [Additional chunk types](../chunk_specifications/index.md#44-additional-chunk-types), and Recommendations for Encoders: [Use of private chunks](TODO: link to ../recommendations_for_encoders/index.md).

 **Reserved bit: bit 5 of third byte**

 Must be 0 (uppercase) in files conforming to this version of PNA.
 The significance of the case of the third letter of the chunk name is reserved for possible future expansion.
 At the present time all chunk names must have uppercase third letters.
-(Decoders should not complain about a lowercase third letter, however, as some future version of the PNA specification could define a meaning for this bit.
+(Decoders should not complain about a lowercase third letter, however, as some future version of PNA specification could define a meaning for this bit.
 It is sufficient to treat a chunk with a lowercase third letter in the same way as any other unknown chunk type.)

 **Safe-to-copy bit: bit 5 of fourth byte**